liqotech/liqo/docs/installation/install.md

   Once expired, the process is aborted and Liqo is rolled back to the previous version.
 * `--verbose`: enables verbose logs, providing additional information concerning the installation/upgrade process (e.g., for troubleshooting).

+(InstallControlPlaneFlags)=

 ### Control plane

 The main control plane flags include:

 * `--cluster-name`: configures a **name identifying the cluster** in Liqo.
-This name is propagated to remote clusters during the peering process, and used to identify the corresponding virtual nodes and the technical resources leveraged for the negotiation process.
-Additionally, it is leveraged as part of the suffix to ensure namespace names uniqueness during the offloading process.
+This name is propagated to remote clusters during the peering process, and used to identify the corresponding virtual nodes and the Liqo resources used in the peering process.
+Additionally, the cluster name is used as part of the suffix to ensure namespace names uniqueness during the offloading process.
 In case a cluster name is not specified, it is defaulted to that of the cluster in the cloud provider, if any, or it is automatically generated.
 * `--cluster-labels`: a set of **labels** (i.e., key/value pairs) **identifying the cluster in Liqo** (e.g., geographical region, Kubernetes distribution, cloud provider, ...) and automatically propagated during the peering process to the corresponding virtual nodes.
 These labels can be used later to **restrict workload offloading to a subset of clusters**, as detailed in the [namespace offloading usage section](/usage/namespace-offloading).
 * `--sharing-percentage`: the maximum percentage of available **cluster resources** that could be shared with remote clusters.
 This is the Liqo's default behavior, which can be changed by deploying a custom [resource plugin](https://github.com/liqotech/liqo-resource-plugins).
+More details about the amount of resources shared by a cluster is available in the [Resource Offloading](FeatureOffloadingAssignedResources) page.
 **Note**: the `--sharing-percentage` can be updated (e.g., via helm) dynamically, without reinstalling Liqo.

 (NetworkFlags)=